mbenetti/llm_segmentation/output/BIOAMBERINC_04_10_2013-EX-10.34-DEVELOPMENT AGREEMENT (1).md

 dispute as to whether or not Cargill has missed a certain Milestone, then the Target Date for that Milestone shall be tolled until the Parties, acting in good faith, have settled such dispute in writing between themselves or through an independent expert.

-11. Independent Contractor.
+11. Independent Contractor .
 Nothing in this Development Agreement is to be construed to deem the relationship between the parties to be one of master/servant, principal/agent, or employer/employee.
 To the contrary, the relationship of Cargill to Bioamber is that of independent contractor, and Cargill will have no authority to (i) make any binding decision for, or on behalf of, Bioamber or (ii) commit Bioamber to any contract, obligation, debt, or other liability.
 None of Cargill’s employees will be deemed to be employees of Bioamber.

-12. Publicity.
+12. Publicity .
 Any public statements related to work performed under this Development Agreement, including public statements related to the existence of this Development Agreement itself, will only be made after the prior written consent of both Parties concerning timing, content, and audience.

 Cargill Confidential

                                              - 10
                                                         - Confidential treatment requested

 -----

-13. Miscellaneous.
+13. Miscellaneous .

-13.1 Third Party Patents.
+13.1 Third Party Patents .
 In addition to the WRF Patents as described more fully in Section 6, the CB1 Team of the Bio Technology
 Development Center of Cargill represents that, to the best of its knowledge as of the Effective Date, the patents and patent applications of third parties that could impact the Work Plan and the commercialization thereof are provided in Exhibit E (“Third Party Patents”).
 Cargill shall have no liability to Bioamber for Bioamber’s acts or failure to act with respect to such Third Party Patents.
 The Parties shall meet regularly throughout the Term of this Development Agreement to determine whether or not licenses to Third Party Patents are needed to perform or continue to perform the Work Plan and the next steps if such licenses are needed.

-13.2 Governing Law.
+13.2 Governing Law .
 This Development Agreement shall be governed by and construed in accordance with the laws of the State of Minnesota, United States of America, disregarding its conflicts of law rules.

-13.3 Assignment.
+13.3 Assignment .
 Neither Party shall assign this Development Agreement or the obligations contained herein without the express written consent of the other Party.

-13.4 Waiver.
+13.4 Waiver .
 The failure of either Party to insist in any one or more instances upon performance of any terms or conditions of this Development
 Agreement, is not to be construed as a waiver of future performance of any such term, covenant, or condition, but the obligations of either
 Party with respect thereto will continue in full force and effect.
 No waiver will be effective unless in writing and signed by the waiving
 Party.

-13.5 Amendment.
+13.5 Amendment .
 No amendment, modification, or waiver of the terms of this Development Agreement shall be binding unless placed in writing and duly executed by the Parties’ authorized representatives.

-13.6 Severability.
+13.6 Severability .
 All provisions contained herein are severable, and in the event any of them is held to be invalid by any competent court or arbitrator, this Development Agreement is to be interpreted as if such invalid provision were not contained herein.

-13.7 Survivability.
+13.7 Survivability .
 Sections 4 (Confidentiality), 5 (Intellectual Property), 6 (WRF Patents), 7 (Warranties), 8 (Indemnification), 13.2 (Governing
 Law), and 13.7 (Survivability) will survive the expiration or earlier termination of this Development Agreement.

-13.8 Entire Agreement.
+13.8 Entire Agreement .
 This Development Agreement supersedes all previous understandings between Cargill and Bioamber concerning the subject matter of this Development Agreement, including but not limited to the Term Sheet executed by the Parties on December 3, 2009 and December 4, 2009, and the Mutual Confidentiality Agreement between the Parties which was effective July 17, 2009, and, together with its attachments, including the Commercial License Agreement attached hereto as Exhibit D executed concurrently with this Development